gruntjs/grunt-contrib-jshint/README.md

  * 2013-05-19   v0.5.3   Performance: Execute the reporter once rather than per file.
  * 2013-05-18   v0.5.2   Fix printing too many erroneous ignored file errors.
  * 2013-05-17   v0.5.1   Fix for when only 1 file is lint free.
  * 2013-05-17   v0.5.0   Bump to JSHint 2.0.
-Add support for .jshintignore files and ignores option Add support for extensions option.
+Add support for .jshintignore files and ignores option.
+Add support for extensions option.
 Add support for custom reporters and output report to a file.
  * 2013-04-08   v0.4.3   Fix evaluation of predef option when it's an object.
  * 2013-04-08   v0.4.2   Avoid wiping force option when jshintrc is used.
  * 2013-04-06   v0.4.1   Fix to allow object type for deprecated predef.
  * 2013-04-04   v0.4.0   Revert task level options to override jshintrc files.
  * 2013-03-13   v0.3.0   Bump to JSHint 1.1.0.
 Add force option to report JSHint errors but not fail the task.
 Add error/warning code to message.
 Allow task level options to override jshintrc file.
- * 2013-02-26   v0.2.0   Bump to JSHint 1.0
+ * 2013-02-26   v0.2.0   Bump to JSHint 1.0.
  * 2013-02-15   v0.1.1   First official release for Grunt 0.4.0.
  * 2013-01-18   v0.1.1rc6   Updating grunt/gruntplugin dependencies to rc6.
 Changing in-development grunt/gruntplugin dependency versions from tilde version ranges to specific versions.
  * 2013-01-09   v0.1.1rc5   Updating to work with grunt v0.4.0rc5.
-Switching to this.filesSrc api.
+Switching to `this.filesSrc` API.
  * 2012-10-18   v0.1.0   Work in progress, not yet officially released.

 ---

 Task submitted by ["Cowboy" Ben Alman](http://benalman.com/)

-*This file was generated on Mon Oct 12 2015 00:48:12.*
+*This file was generated on Mon Oct 12 2015 00:56:47.*